shuyangsun/cuda_notes/README.md

 // cudaError_t: cudaSuccess, cudaErrorMemoryAllocation, etc.
 char *cudaGetErrorString(cudaError_t error);
 ```
 * In the GPU memory hierarchy, the two most important types of memory are *global memory* and *shared memory*.
+(Both global and shared memory are on GPU)
 	* Global memory is analogous to CPU system memory.
 	* Shared memory is similar to the CPU cache, can be directly controlled from a CUDA C kernel.
+*